kawaa/Beetest/README.md

 ### Expected output

+Since out input dataset is really small, it is very easy to produce a file with an expected output.
 Please not that Apache Hive uses Ctrl+A (^A) as a default separator for files (columns) in a text format.

 	$ cat artist-count/expected
 	Coldplay^A3